simsax/connect4-AI/README.md

 # connect4-AI
 Connect 4 lab for Computational Intelligence.
-Default is player vs ai, but you can change it setting AI_VS_AI=True
+Default is player vs AI, but you can change it setting AI_VS_AI=True

 ## Things I tried